MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

    -Dej.imagegenerator.extension.project=${project_loc:myimagegeneratorextension}

-.. warning:: This feature only works if the VEE Port has been built with the Image Generator module enabled and the VEE Port does not contain the changes until a new VEE Port is built: the VEE Port dropins folder must be updated after any changes to the Image Generator Extension project.
+.. warning:: This feature only works if the VEE Port has been built with the Image Generator module enabled.

+   The VEE Port will not actually contain the changes until a new VEE Port is built: the VEE Port dropins folder must be updated after any changes to the Image Generator Extension project.

 .. _section_image_generator_imageio: